Lhasa Apso Shedding

 Lhasa Apsos have a moderate shedding level.
 Regular grooming keeps shedding manageable and your Lhasa Apso's coat healthy.

-With a typical weight of 12-18 lbs and lifespan of 12-15 yrs, the Lhasa Apso requires thoughtful care tailored to their specific breed characteristics.
+The Lhasa Apso averages 12-18 lbs at maturity with a 12-15 yrs lifespan and arrives with breed-level care considerations best internalised early rather than discovered late.
 Living with a Lhasa Apso means adapting to a moderate-energy companion that thrives on structure, appropriate exercise, and attentive health monitoring.

 Health Predisposition Summary: Lhasa Apsos show higher-than-average incidence of kidney disease, cherry eye, luxating patella based on breed health database data.
 Individual risk depends on lineage, environment, and care.
 Work with your vet to determine which screenings are appropriate at each life stage.